The Word of the Day is Healing

 Whole people are interesting because they are present.
 Because they are not spending half their energy managing their damage and the other half managing yours.
 Because a conversation with someone who is genuinely fine is a different conversation than a conversation with someone who is performing fine and hoping you don’t notice.

-Not because she didn’t have a complex life — three children, difficult work, the particular kind of exhaustion that comes from being brilliant in a context that rewards you for pretending to be less.
+I also saw that she has a complex life — three children, difficult work, two jobs, school, and the particular kind of exhaustion that comes from being brilliant in a context that rewards you for pretending to be less.
 She had all of that.

 But she was not broken by it.
 She was shaped by it.
 There is a difference.